Automations

 In the above images, all the options present in the ‘Trigger’ are explained as follows:

-1. Users can choose the day on which the automation should occur
+Users can choose the day on which the automation should occur

-2. Timezone - The user has to select the suitable timezone as per the current location
+Timezone - The user has to select the suitable timezone as per the current location

-3. Hour, Minute - The exact hours and minutes the automation should take place are inserted based on 24-hour timings.
+Hour, Minute - The exact hours and minutes the automation should take place are inserted based on 24-hour timings.

-• Periodical: This is time-based automation where the user can set a specific time and date at which a change/action should occur.
-The user can select a particular date and time to run automation, select X amount of time to run automation, send notifications to the users via email or notification message, Copy, copy and connect or copy and follow requirements and components, change attribute values, activate or deactivate automation, run a time sequence or a script.
+Periodical: This is time-based automation where the user can set a specific time and date at which a change/action should occur.
+The user can select a particular date and time to run automation, select X amount of time to run automation, send notifications to the users via email or notification message, Copy, copy and connect or copy and follow requirements and Blocks, change attribute values, activate or deactivate automation, run a time sequence or a script.

 In the above image, the set-up features are shown for Periodical type (1), and in ‘run every’ (2), the user can choose between days, hours, or minutes for which the automation should run.
 It loops the automation based on the time selected.